Xav551123/FormationPuppet/README.md

 you should have a console log saying "pointage effectué"

-if everything work as expected you can change
+if everything work as expected you can change line 15 `const naviga = await puppeteer.launch({headless: true});` to false. it will run witout opening chronium

 then you can add it to cron task to be start automaticaly at 9h et 14h